SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 >
 > 8.3.1 Proportion of informal employment in total employment, by sector and sex

 This target is interpreted to cover research about
+* Promoting policies that support productive activities, decent job creation, entrepreneurship, creativity and innovation
+* Promoting policies that encourage formalization and growth micro-, small- and medium-sized enterprises

+The aspect of development-oriented policies is dificult to distinguish and not emphasized in the interpretation.
+There is some overlap with other SDGs (decent job creation, innovation and growth).

 ```py
 TS=